PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Baseline Experiments

-\textbf{LLM-based prediction} We used OpenAI’s \texttt{gpt-4o-mini} model in batch mode to classify webpages as phishing or benign based on the input URL and HTML content.
+\textbf{LLM-based prediction} We used Google's \texttt{gemini-2.5-pro} model in batch mode to classify webpages as phishing or benign based on the input URL and HTML content.
 A system prompt was crafted to instruct the model to assess social engineering indicators and output a JSON containing two fields: a phishing flag (boolean) and a phishing risk score (1--10).
 The HTML input is preprocessed to remove non-essential elements and truncated to stay within token limits.
 Each request includes the URL and simplified HTML in the prompt, and the model returns structured output used for phishing detection analysis.
-The token limit is set to 2500 for HTML and 500 for the prompt template.
-No token limit was imposed on the URL.